Free Medical Camp in the Himalayas

 We have been running free community medical camps since 2010 and they have formed the backbone of a very successful health programme in the villages which have been well documented by previous students and has helped our charity to develop and fund the running of a rural community health clinic in Bumburi village.

 We employ Nepalese doctors and dentists to supervise and support volunteer medical and dentistry students from the UK.
-Read comprehensive reports from the 2016 Medical Camp and the 2017 Medical Camp which include testimonials from previous students and reviews from the Nepalese Medical staff.
+Read comprehensive reports from the 2016 Medical Camp, 2017 Medical Camp and the 2018 Medical Camp which include testimonials from previous students and reviews from the Nepalese Medical staff.

 There are more photo's and further information about the Nepal Medical Camp available on the dedicated website for students from Bristol University (you don't have to be a Bristol University student to access this website).